Dental Bone Graft

 5. Finally, the incision is sewn and allowed to heal.

+The healing phase depends on your age, physical health, and overall health.
+The recovery time can be anywhere between two weeks to over two months.
 If you need to undergo dental implant surgery, you’ll have to wait until the bone graft fuses with the bones in your mouth, which can take a few months.
 Our dentists recommend patients visit for regular checkups to monitor the recovery and healing of the dental bone graft.

 Following the procedure, our dental surgeons at DICC prescribe antibiotics and pain relievers that help prevent infection and counter the pain and swelling.